-- Identify the different conditions which are comorbid with mTBI - Identify the brain and neurological functions which lie as the cause of these comorbidities - Identify tools to assess for these comorbidities of TBI - Identify treatment tools to treat these comorbidities - Identify existing free Apps which can be used in treating these conditions - Identify why it is impossible to think just treating one condition in isolation from the other comorbidities would have maximal effectiveness for the veterans; active military and civilians who are suffering with them
+- 1. To identify the different conditions which are comorbid with mTBI and PTSD and understand the brain and neurological functions which are the cause of these comorbidities. - 2.
+To identify the tools to assess and treat the comorbidities of PTSD and mTBI. - 3.
+To identify existing Apps which can be used in treating mTBI, PTSD and the resulting comorbidities. - 4.
+To identify why it is impossible to think of just treating one condition at a time in isolation from the other comorbidities would have maximal effectiveness for individuals who are suffering with them.